stavinsky/logparser/README.md

 Parse and publish logs

 # What is it and why
 I'm learning rust for a while and I'm using Logstash a lot for a work.
 So I decided to try reimplement logstash in rust.
 It is not completed yet.
 But if someone wants to join and make fast log parser - welcome.

-# Plans
+# TODO
-## Config
+## Reading config
-First of all we need to have some config.
-Let it be the standard logstash pipeline config.
-So we need to build something like computation graph of our parser from config.
-- [ ] input
+- [x] input
-- [x] filter (we can read most of parts from filter module)
+- [x] filter
-- [ ] output
+- [x] output
-- [x] read if statements and transform it to postfix notation for simpler execution
+- [x] read if statements and transform it to polish fix notation for simpler execution
+- [x] Check plugin availability in registry

+## Processing
+- [ ] eval if statements
+- [ ] Build simple ast AST
+- [ ] eval AST

+## Plugins
+- [ ] mutate
+- [ ] date
+- [ ] grok

 ... and huge amount other things.